-Phase II is nearing completion with construction in progress at only two remaining schools - Henninger High School and Expeditionary Learning Middle School.
-During the year, capital project outlays of approximately \$7.1 million were expended and approximately \$35.7 million was expended in the prior year.
-Construction and project closeouts were completed in the current year for reconstruction, technology and energy improvement projects at eight schools - Brighton Academy, Clary Middle School, Corcoran High School, Ed Smith Pre-K - 8, Huntington Pre-K - 8, Nottingham High School, PSLA at Fowler High School, and Syracuse STEM at Blodgett Middle School.
-Projects for reconstruction, technology and energy improvements were completed in prior years at Bellevue Elementary, Frazer Pre-K-8 and Grant Middle School.
+Phase II is nearing completion with construction in progress at only one remaining school - Expeditionary Learning Middle School.
+During the year, capital project outlays of approximately \$1.6 million were expended and approximately \$7.1 million was expended in the prior year.
+Construction and project closeouts were completed in the current year for reconstruction, technology and energy improvement projects at Henninger High School.
+Projects for reconstruction, technology and energy improvements were completed in prior years at Bellevue Elementary, Frazer Pre-K-8, Grant Middle School, Brighton Academy, Clary Middle School, Corcoran High School, Ed Smith Pre-K - 8, Huntington Pre-K - 8, Nottingham High School, PSLA at Fowler High School, and Syracuse STEM at Blodgett Middle School.